How to Find Awesome YouTube Content Ideas For Your Channel: The Best Tools and Strategies

 To start with, you could ask viewers about what future content they’d like to see – just tell them to leave a comment.

 The handy Community tab lets you do that on your channel page, too.
-Besides simply asking for ideas, you can also run polls and make general announcements.
+Besides simply asking for ideas, you can also run polls (and user-decided content is currently a hot trend) and make general announcements.

 Another way to check out ideas is to interact with your audience in real time.

-For example, you can launch a live stream or a discord server.
+For example, you could launch a live stream or set up a Discord server.
 The immediate reactions you get out of this can be really valuable.
+And in the case of live streams, it’s also a fantastic way of increasing your watch time.

-Going further, you can launch a survey, using a platform like Google Forms, SurveyMonkey, or Typeform.
-You can distribute it through links in your video end screens and descriptions, or a newsletter and other social profiles.
+You can then distribute it through links in your video end screens and descriptions, or a newsletter and other social profiles.

-Another great platform for idea-finding audience sessions is Patreon.
+Another great venue for idea-finding audience sessions are creator platforms like Patreon or Buy me a coffee.
 Here, you can pre-filter access to paying subscribers.
-This limits your audience to those who are actually ready to take their commitment to the next level.
+This limits your idea-giving audience to those who are actually ready to take their commitment to the next level.

 Harness YouTube SEO to Find Content Ideas

-It’s not just great for generating YouTube content ideas.
-It also ensures that they’ll actually resonate with your audience.
+It’s not just great for generating YouTube content ideas in general.
+On top of that, it also makes it a good deal more likely that they’ll actually resonate with your audience.
 That’ll get your videos ranking highly.

 SEO is short for Search Engine Optimization.
-At its core, YouTube is just that – a search engine.
+And at its core, YouTube is just that – a search engine.
 The second biggest after Google, in fact.

 YouTube SEO is about finding the right keywords to target with your content.